-If you want to live in Australia for up to a year under your Working Holiday Visa, it is essential to prepare your budget.
+If you want to live in Australia for up to 3 years under your Working Holiday Visa, it is essential to prepare your budget.
 A lot of expenses are expected before arriving in Australia (plane ticket, visa cost etc), and then you will have to provide a minimum amount of savings to support yourself.
-Here are some pointers to help you evaluate your budget to go, work and travel in Australia.
+Here are some pointers to help you understand the cost of living in Australia which will help you to budget, work and travel in Australia.

 First, know that the Australian government recommends starting with at least $5,000 AUD per person.
 While this amount may seem high, remember that life in Australia is quite expensive, and if you plan to buy a campervan or a car for example, much of your budget will be devoted to it.
 For those who plan to go to a hostel or find a house share, have at least $ 1000 / month (accommodation + food).
 It is important to arrive with a comfortable budget, which will allow you to support yourself if it takes some time to find a job.